alexbfree/thesis/src/chapter-10.md

 This Digital Civics PhD has explored, from an constructivist, individualist, and pragmatist point of view, the nature of the power imbalance between individuals and those who hold data about them.
 It has built upon literary bodies of work in multiple disciplines including information theory, data rights legislation, surveillance capitalism, Personal Information Management, Human-Computer Interaction, Human-Data Interaction, Personal Data Ecosystems and Human-centered Design.
 In doing so, it identified a research gap around the lived experience of today's data-centric world, recognising that there was a need to explore the role that personal data should play in people's lives, and how the current power imbalance over personal data [[2.1.2](#2.1.2)] affects people's attitudes and capabilities.

-Through the Case Studies in Section [II](#section-ii) it explored the this research gap, reaching in [Chapter 6](#chapter-6) within Section III a clear answer to the [[2.4](#RQ)] in terms of six wants that people have in their direct and indirect data relations; people want:
+Through the Case Studies in Section [II](#section-ii) it explored this research gap, reaching in [Chapter 6](#chapter-6) within Section III a clear answer to its research question [[2.4](#RQ)] in terms of six wants that people have in their direct and indirect data relations; people want:

   - visible, understandable and useable data, as well as
   - process transparency, individual oversight and involvement in decision making.

 These six wants provided a basis for envisioning a world where people become empowered digital citizens with mastery of their own personal data.

 Through its unique two-track approach of real-world project placements taking place alongside the participatory research, as described in [Section IV](#section-iv), this evolving vision for better relations with and through data was tested, refined and scrutinised through a practical, sociotechnical lens that began consideration of a further question, of how the world might be changed towards this new vision.
+The result of this hybrid learning was presented as a new research agenda, _Human Data Relations (HDR)_.
+HDR was defined in [Chapter 7](#chapter-7) within Section III, culminating in the expression of four clear objectives:

+1. data & information awareness and understanding;
+2. data & information useability<sup>[11](#fn11)</sup>;
+3. data ecosystem awareness and understanding; and
+4. data ecosystem negotiability.

-The result of this hybrid learning is presented as a new research agenda, _Human Data Relations (HDR)_, with four clear objectives, which is detailed in [Chapter 7](#chapter-7) within Section III.
-Through [Section IV](#section-iv), this new research agenda was given flesh, by mapping out the understood obstacles to progress and providing four strategic trajectories for pursuing societal change towards better HDR:
+Through [Section IV](#section-iv), this new research agenda was given flesh, by mapping out the understood obstacles to progress when pursuing these objectives, and providing four strategic trajectories for pursuing societal change towards better HDR:

   - discovery-driven activism,
   - building human-centric life interfaces,